matousp/datasets/scada-iec104/README.md

-This directory contains datasets described in the paper submitted to IM 2020 conference.
+<h3>This directory contains datasets described in the paper submitted to IM 2020 conference.</h3>

 * iec104-traffic/ - contains IEC 104 flows in CSV format
    * iec104-ioa.csv - 2:25 min of the traffic, 64x IEC 104 packets